Which Global Celebs are Hot on Chinese Social Media? [Infographic]

 It’s not a shocking that social media savvy global superstars Rihanna, Justin Bieber and Lady Gaga are top social media influencers anywhere in the world, including China – However, Brad Pitt, who the US loves dearly, isn’t quite topping the social media charts in the Western world, but has a significant social presence in China at #9 on our list.
 Brad Pitt is actually banned from China after his starring role in the 1997 movie Seven Years in Tibet, which was deemed by authorities in Beijing to have been too sympathetic to the exiled Dalai Lama.
 But that hasn’t curbed his influence in Chinese social media.
 Moments after starting a Sina Weibo account last month, he posted “It is the truth.
 Yup, I’m coming…” Within two hours, Pitt’s post had 8,000 comments and 20,000 reposts, and gained 73,000 fans.

 So, the moral of the story here is..
-Celebrities and global brands alike – get a Sina Weibo account.
+Global celebs and brands alike – get a Sina Weibo account.
 The most populous country in the world wants to hear what you have to say.

 Check out Mashable’s take on our infographic in their recent post, Top 25 Most Popular Celebrities on Chinese Social Media.

-Here’s our full SynthesioRanked List of the most influential Global celebrities in Chinese social media:
+Here’s our full SynthesioRanked List of the most influential Global celebs in Chinese social media:

 What do you think of think of the results?
 Any surprises here?
 Let us know what you think in the comments section below.